La Vanlife en Hiver : 6 Défis à Surmonter - Vanlife-Store

 3- Condensation and humidity

-We were pleasantly surprised to find that the humidity level in the van stays between 15-35% in winter without too much effort, pretty cool!
-Here’s our recipe for staying nice and dry in the van:
+We were pleasantly surprised to find that the humidity level in the van stays between 15-35% in winter without much effort, very cool!
+Here is our recipe to stay dry in the van:

-• We use a dry heat source (see "Staying warm" section) 🔥.
+• We use a dry heat source (section "Staying warm") 🔥.

-• We run the roof fan when cooking or drying gear, then turn it off with a small opening most of the time 🌬️.
-Ventilation depends a lot on the outside temperature; you will quickly learn your own recipe! 🌡️
+• We run the roof fan when cooking or drying equipment, then turn it off with a small opening most of the time 🌬️.
+Ventilation depends a lot on outside temperature; you will quickly learn your own recipe! 🌡️

-• Even with a low humidity level in the van, expect a bit of condensation/ice on the windows at night ❄️.
-We usually remove the insulating window covers about 15 minutes before hitting the road, allowing time to defrost/dry (but we also have to dry them with a cloth 🧽).
+• Even with a low humidity level in the van, expect some condensation/ice on the windows at night ❄️.
+We usually remove the insulating window cover about 15 minutes before hitting the road, allowing time to defrost/dry (but we also have to dry them with a cloth 🧽).

 Condensation and humidity